Aziz Ansari: Other television work

 In addition to his work on Parks and Recreation, Ansari appeared on the HBO series Flight of the Conchords as an eccentric and prejudiced fruit vendor.
 He had a recurring role in season eight of the ABC sitcom Scrubs as Ed, a new intern at the hospital.
 Ansari's character was written off the show so he could work on Parks and Recreation.
 Ansari also has a recurring role on the animated comedy Bob's Burgers as Darryl.

 In August 2011, Ansari made a cameo appearance in the music video for "Otis" by Jay-Z and Kanye West from their collaborative album Watch the Throne.

-Ansari hosted the January 21, 2017 episode of Saturday Night Live, becoming the first person of Indian origin to do so.
+Ansari hosted the January 21, 2017, episode of Saturday Night Live, becoming the first person of Indian origin to do so.
+He later returned in 2025 to portray FBI Director Kash Patel.

 Film career

 Ansari has made appearances in several films, including Get Him to the Greek, I Love You, Man, 30 Minutes or Less, This Is the End, and Observe and Report.
 In 2009, Ansari appeared in the Judd Apatow film Funny People.
 Apatow liked Ansari's character, "Randy", and commissioned him and Human Giant collaborator Jason Woliner to create online shorts centered around his character, to promote the film.
 These shorts proved successful and the character became the subject of one of the film ideas Ansari and Woliner are developing for Apatow Productions.
 Two other ideas in development are Let's Do This, a road movie about two motivational speakers, and an untitled film about two disgraced astronauts who must return to space to clear their names.
 Ansari is attached to star in another film with Danny McBride based on an idea from Ansari and 30 Rock writer Matt Hubbard.
 In April 2010, it was announced that Ansari would star in the film 30 Minutes or Less.
 The film was directed by Ruben Fleischer and co-starred Jesse Eisenberg and McBride.
 The film was released on August 12, 2011.